Remote sensing and faithful quantum teleportation through non-localized qubits: Conclusions

 \section{Conclusions}

 Efficient quantum communication among qubits relies on robust networks, which allow for fast and coherent transfer of quantum information.
 In this paper we have investigated faithful teleportation of quantum states as well as quantum correlations by non-local topological qubits realized by Majorana modes and independently coupled to non-Markovian Ohmic-like reservoirs.
 The roles of control parameters to enhance the teleportation have been discussed in detail.
 In Ref. \cite{laine2014nonlocal} the authors showed that nonlocal memory effects can substantially increase the fidelity of mixed state quantum teleportation in the presence of dephasing noise such that perfect quantum teleportation can be achieved even with mixed photon polarisation states.
 In their protocol, the nonlocal memory effects occur due to initial correlations between the local environments of the photons.
 Here we have illustrated that using non-local topological qubits, one can perform near-perfect mixed state teleportation, even in the absence of non-Markovianty and memory effects.
-Nevertheless, we have demonstrated that non-Markovianity can be used as an ancilla resource for teleportation of quantum resources.

-We have also designed a scheme for remote magnetic sensing through the teleported qubits.
-In this scenario it is assumed that half of the qubits, used as the teleportion resource, are exposed to a static magnetic field whose strength should be estimated.
-It has been shown that the quantum magnetometry can be considerably enhanced by controlling the environmental parameters whether the evolution is Markovain or non-Markovianity.
+We have also designed a scheme for remote sensing through the teleported qubits for estimating some parameter at Alice's location.
+Without loss of generality, Bob intends to estimate the strength of coupling between Alice's qubits, used as the teleportation resource, and their environments.
+It has been shown that the quantum estimation can be considerably enhanced by controlling the environmental parameters whether the evolution is Markovain or non-Markovianity.

+Another important issue which should be addressed is why before the teleportation Bob does not employ his qubits, entangled with Alice's qubits, to estimate $ B_{1} $.
+The reason is that by performing local operations, Bob definitely changes the state of the resource channel and hence it may be unusable for quantum information tasks requiring entanglement such as quantum teleportation, quantum key distribution, etc. Moreover, these changes as well as Bob's activities to estimate some parameter in Alice's location can be detectable by her, while he might want to do it secretly.